 We may not achieve off-grid status but I’d like to get as close as we can within our means.

 On the farm we’ll be building our own compost system, planning and planting some no-dig vegetable beds so we can grow our own food, planting as many berry bushes and fruit trees as will fit, and eventually raising a bunch of animals.

 We’d also like to plant some vines so we can make our own wine, grow groundnuts so we can make homemade peanut butter, and harvest and press our own olive oil.

 While total self sufficiency isn’t really the end goal, I’m hoping we can get pretty close.
 Our primary focus is to reconnect with food and the land, reduce our dependence on energy companies, avoid single-use products and packaging, and move to a simpler way of living.

 Clearly this isn’t going to happen overnight, but it’s a journey that I believe will be worth it, for us and the planet.

-If you’re interested in seeing how we get on, or are on your own sustainability journey and want to be surrounded by other like minded people, join our mailing list and subscribe to the Eco & Beyond YouTube channel.
+If you’re interested in seeing how we get on, or are on your own sustainability journey and want to be surrounded by other like minded people subscribe to the Eco & Beyond YouTube channel.